MauroCE/PersonalWebsite/content/ramblings/approximate-bayesian-computation/02-abc-distributions.md

 $$
 \ABClike = \int\_{\Ycal} \kernel \like dy.
 $$
 This convolution operation has a simple interpretation if you break it down: given a parameter value $\theta$ the ABC likelihood is formed as a weighted average of the true likelihood and the normalized kernel function.
-This operation \textbf{smoothes out} the intractable likelihood.
+This operation *smoothes out* the intractable likelihood.
 In practice, this marginalization operation is performed simply by dropping the auxiliary dataset: the remaining $\theta$ samples will be from $\ABCpost$.

 <table>